 - Click All Analytics from the main podcasting dashboard

-The Captivate podcast analytics dashboard is divided up into 6 key areas, each giving a snapshot of – and the ability to drill down into – a certain metric.
+The Captivate podcast analytics dashboard is divided up into 6 key areas, each giving a snapshot of a certain metric.
 But what do they all mean and how can you interpret them, meaningfully, to help drive your podcast’s growth?

 Let’s get into it!